 11.4 Any remedy or right conferred upon the parties for breach of the Agreement shall be in addition to and without prejudice to all other rights and remedies available to it.

 The Company and the Client are independent contractors, and neither shall hold itself out to be, nor shall anything in the Agreement be construed to constitute either party as the agent, representative, employee, partner or joint venture of the other.
 Neither party may bind or obligate the other without the other party’s prior written consent.

-A.13 Data Protection
+A.13 General Data Protection Regulation

 13.1 Where the Company has a legitimate interest, in the context of the Agreement, in processing the personal data of the Client’s employees, associates, suppliers, customers and/or partners, it will do so as a Joint Controller with the Client.
 The Company will retain personal data in line with its contractual, statutory or accounting obligations as set out from time to time in its retention policy.